kpineda21/Election_Analysis/README.md

 5. Determine the winner of the election based on popular vote

 ## Resources
--Data Source: election_results.csv
+- Data Source: election_results.csv

--Software:Python3.6.1, Visual Studio Code, 1.38.1
+- Software:Python3.6.1, Visual Studio Code, 1.38.1

 ## Summary

 The analysis of the election show that:

--There were 369,711 votes cast in the election.
+- There were 369,711 votes cast in the election.

--The candidates were:
+- The candidates were:

   - Charles Casper Stockham